p2panda/p2panda/p2panda-encryption/README.md

 Each subsequent 2SM round (via HPKE) uses exactly one secret key, which is then dropped and replaced by a newly-generated key-pair.
 This gives the key-agreement protocol strong forward secrecy guarantees for each round, independent of the initially used pre-keys.

-2SM is optimized to fastly allow a group to learn about a new group secret (for example after a member removal or group compromise) in `O(n)` steps where `n` is the number of members.
+2SM is optimised to allow a group to learn about a new group secret (for example, after a member removal or group compromise) in `O(n)` steps where `n` is the number of members.

 ## Usage & Integration

 There are various ways to use `p2panda-encryption`.
 We're currently working on a p2panda crate which gives a tested end-to-end solution for building secure, decentralised applications with p2panda data types.
 If you're interested in group encryption, roles and members management for your application but not building the "p2p backend", this is for you.

 The second option comes with more flexibility if you're interested in integrating group encryption into your custom p2p data-types and algorithms but also requires more care around message ordering, group management, validation and authentication.
 We've tried to reduce the API surface for integrations into custom applications as much as possible.
-If you still struggle, please [reach out](https://p2panda.org/#contact).
+If you still struggle, please [reach out](https://p2panda.org/#contact) to us.

 ## Security

 End-to-end encryption (E2EE) solutions like `p2panda-encryption` prevent third parties to read your application data but they can never guarantee full security, especially in decentralised, experimental networks.

-We can currently _not_ recommend using this technology for high-risk use-cases when you can not fully guarantee control over all devices and transport channels.
+We currently _cannot_ recommend using this technology for high-risk use-cases when you cannot fully guarantee control over all devices and transport channels.

 ### Audit

-Until this point this crate has not received a security audit yet.
+This crate has not yet received a security audit.

 ### Meta-Data

-In the current implementation all group control messages are _not_ encrypted.
-While application data is fully protected, an adversary who got access to the network, will be able to observe control messages and reason about which members are inside the group.
-The cryptographic identities in the group are not necessarily connected to any concrete persons but can potentially reveal enough meta-data.
+In the current implementation all group control messages are _unencrypted_.
+While application data is fully protected, an adversary who gains access to the network will be able to observe control messages and reason about which members are inside the group.
+The cryptographic identities in the group are not necessarily connected to any concrete persons but can potentially reveal enough meta-data to prove harmful.

 We're working on a variant of `p2panda-encryption` where even control messages, sender and recipient info are encrypted.
 This unfortunately comes with worse performance and special UX requirements but we still believe there is a use-case for smaller groups.

 ### Post-Quantum

-While a future of post-quantum computers seems far, `p2panda-encryption` is not secure against so called harvest-now-decrypt-later (HNDL) quantum adversaries as we're not using any post-quantum-ready cryptography.
+While a future of post-quantum computers may seem far away, `p2panda-encryption` is not secure against so called harvest-now-decrypt-later (HNDL) quantum adversaries as we're not using any post-quantum-ready cryptography.

 ## Credits

 We have been particularly inspired by the ["Key Agreement for Decentralized Secure Group Messaging with Strong Security Guarantees"](https://eprint.iacr.org/2020/1281.pdf) (DCGKA) paper by Matthew Weidner, Martin Kleppmann, Daniel Hugenroth and Alastair R. Beresford (published in 2021) which is the first paper we are aware of which introduces a PCS and FS encryption scheme with a local-first mindset.
-On top there's already an almost complete [Java implementation](https://github.com/trvedata/key-agreement) of the paper, which helped with realising our Rust version.
+On top there's already an almost-complete [Java implementation](https://github.com/trvedata/key-agreement) of the paper, which helped with realising our Rust version.

 The paper formed the initial starting point of our work.
 In particular, we followed the Double-Ratchet "Message Encryption" scheme with some improvements around managing group membership.
 We also carried over some of the ideas in the paper to accommodate for the simpler "Data Encryption" approach.